Liechtenstein prosecutor confirms Corpbank owner under investigation

-The investigation of Tsvetan Vassilev, who owns a majority stake in Corporate Commercial Bank (Corpbank)6C9.BB, was instigated after a Liechtenstein bank submitted information to the authorities, Liechtenstein's chief public prosecutor told Reuters.
+The investigation of Tsvetan Vassilev, who owns a majority stake in Corporate Commercial Bank (Corpbank), was instigated after a Liechtenstein bank submitted information to the authorities, Liechtenstein's chief public prosecutor told Reuters.

 Bulgaria's Corpbank was hit by a run on deposits in June, prompting the central bank to seize control and freeze customers' deposits pending an independent audit into the lender's books.
 Vassilev was subsequently charged with embezzlement and gave himself up to authorities in Serbia after an international arrest warrant was issued against him.